AmeriCorps: History

-In 1993 the Corporation for National and Community Service was created by merging another agency, ACTION, and the Commission on National and Community Service together, thus ending the Commission.
+In 1993 the Corporation for National and Community Service was created as a government corporation, merging ACTION, and the Commission on National and Community Service, thus ending the Commission.

 Timeline

 1990: President George H. W. Bush signs the National and Community Service Act of 1990 into law, ushering in a renewed federal focus on encouraging volunteering in the U.S. This legislation created the new independent federal agency called the Commission on National and Community Service.

 1992: Enacted as part of the 1993 National Defense Authorization Act, the National Civilian Community Corps (NCCC) is created as a demonstration program to explore the possibility of using post-Cold War military resources to help solve problems here at home.
 It is modeled on the Depression-era Civilian Conservation Corps and the United States military.

 1993: President Bill Clinton signs into passage The National and Community Service Trust Act, formally merging the federal offices of ACTION and the Commission on National and Community Service, including Serve America and NCCC, to form the Corporation for National and Community Service, along with the addition of the new AmeriCorps program.

+History Timeline: The act was passed on September 21, 1993 when it was signed by President Clinton.
+Prior to this it had its first hearing with the House on February 25, 1993 where the Committee on Education and Labor was there to help push the bill out there.
+From there it was introduced to the Senate on April 19, 1993.
+From February to September it was a process where it went between the senate and house floors to different committees as well as going between different committees.
+Then finally on August 6, 1993 the conference report passed in the house and then on September 8, 1993 the conference report passed in the Senate.